Trevor Bauer reinstated by MLB's independent arbitrator

 NEW YORK (AP) — Trevor Bauer was reinstated Thursday by Major League Baseball’s independent arbitrator, allowing the pitcher to resume his career at the start of the 2023 season.

-The players’ association filed a grievance on Bauer’s behalf, and a three-person panel headed by independent arbitrator Martin Scheinman started hearing the case on May 23.
+The players’ association filed a grievance on behalf of the former Cy Young Award winner, and a three-person panel headed by independent arbitrator Martin Scheinman started hearing the case on May 23.

+Scheinman upheld a 194-game suspension rather than Manfred’s intended 324-game penalty but reinstated Bauer immediately, effectively assigning 50 games to cover part of the lengthy time Bauer was put on administrative leave while MLB investigated during the 2021 season and early this year.

-Major League Baseball said Scheinman upheld a 194-game suspension but reinstated Bauer immediately.
-As a result, Bauer will lose pay for the final 144 games of last season and for the first 50 games of next season, through May 23 if there are no postponements.
+Bauer will lose more than $37 million in salary for the final 144 games of last season and for the first 50 games of next season, through May 23.

-The Dodgers will have to decide whether to retain Bauer.
-If they cut him, they would be responsible for the remaining salary he is owed.

 “While we believe a longer suspension was warranted, MLB will abide by the neutral arbitrator’s decision, which upholds baseball’s longest-ever active player suspension for sexual assault or domestic violence,” MLB said in a statement.
 “We understand this process was difficult for the witnesses involved and we thank them for their participation.”

-The 2020 National League Cy Young Award winner’s original suspension covered 324 games without pay and if left in place would have cost him just over $60 million from a $102 million, three-year contract that began last year.
+While Scheinman issued his award to the parties, a full written decision is not expected until later.

+The players’ association declined comment.
+A spokeswoman for Bauer expected a statement on his behalf would be issued later Thursday.

-Bauer’s accuser sought but was denied a restraining order against him.
-Los Angeles prosecutors said in February there was insufficient evidence to prove the woman’s accusations beyond a reasonable doubt.
+Bauer was never charged with a crime.
+His accuser sought but was denied a restraining order against him, and Los Angeles prosecutors said in February there was insufficient evidence to prove the woman’s accusations beyond a reasonable doubt.

 Bauer, who hasn’t played since the allegations surfaced and MLB began investigating, repeatedly has said that everything that happened between him and the woman was consensual.